New Orleans Saints’ Jermon Bushrod Mourns Death Of Newborn Daughter: ‘My Heart Has Been Broken’

 Bushrod is in his second run with the New Orleans Saints after originally playing with the team from 2007-2012.
 He went on to play with the Chicago Bears and Miami Dolphins before heading back to the “Big Easy.”

 Jermon Bushrod married his wife, Jessica, back in 2012, and he even revealed that his return to New Orleans was due to her being originally from the area.
-The big offensive lineman will not be playing in the Saints’ game against the Baltimore Ravens on Sunday, but no-one would possibly expect him to be there.
-Sometimes, football is nothing but a game and right now, as they mourn the death of Bushrod’s newborn daughter, there are more important things to the entire family.
+The big offensive lineman will not be playing in the Saints’ game against the Baltimore Ravens on Sunday, but no one would possibly expect him to be there.
+Football is just a game, and right now, as they mourn the death of Bushrod’s newborn daughter, there are more important things to the entire family.